Paul D. Moriarty

-Paul D. Moriarty (born September 25, 1956) is an American Democratic Party politician who represents the 4th Legislative District in the New Jersey General Assembly since taking office on January 10, 2006.
-He served as the Assembly's Deputy Speaker since 2018.
+Paul D. Moriarty (born September 25, 1956) is an American Democratic Party politician who has represented the 4th Legislative District in the New Jersey Senate since taking office on January 9, 2024.
+He served in the New Jersey General Assembly from 2006 to 2024 and was the Assembly's Deputy Speaker from 2018 to 2024.

 Early life

 Moriarty worked as an investigative journalist at KYW-TV for 17 years protecting consumer rights and investigating unscrupulous or unethical businesses.
 Before KYW, Moriarty was a news producer at WCAU-TV.
-Moriarty's has earned over 30 Emmy Awards, honors from the National Press Association, the Associated Press and the Radio-Television News Directors Association.
+Moriarty has earned over 30 Emmy Awards, honors from the National Press Association, the Associated Press and the Radio-Television News Directors Association.
 He was a member of American Federation of Television and Radio Artists (AFTRA) for 20 years while working as a journalist.
 He served six years as a shop steward.

 Mayor of Washington Township

 Running on a platform of open government, property tax relief, and the elimination of waste and inefficiency, Moriarty was elected Mayor of Washington Township in November 2004.
 He garnered 60% of the vote in a hotly contested four-way race in which Republican voters were sharply divided.
 He was mayor of Washington Township for one term from 2005 until 2008.
 After forming a recall committee, on June 9, 2006, a Washington Township resident filed a petition to recall Moriarty from his post as mayor, with the goal of placing the initiative on the November 2006 general election ballot based on obtaining the requisite number of about 8,000 signatures needed for recall.
 The recall effort was ultimately unsuccessful.